mkcn/fastHistory/fastHistory/tldr/tldr/pages/linux/mocp.md

 - Play or stop the currently queued song while MOC is in the background `mocp --{{play|stop}}`

-- Stop the MOC server while it's in the backgroud `mocp --exit`
+- Stop the MOC server while it's in the background `mocp --exit`